AndrewZ421/Platformer/README.md

 ### 2.1 Operation
 - Use the `A` key to move the character left.
 - Use the `D` key to move the character right.
-- Press `Q` to make the character get bigger or smaller. the bigger character jumps higher.
+- Press `Q` to make the character get bigger or smaller.
+The bigger character jumps higher.
 - Press the `spacebar` to make the character jump.
 Press the spacebar twice to double jump.
-- Click the `left mouse button` to fire when you have bullets.
+- Use `left click` to fire when you have bullets.
 - Press `Esc` to open the game menu.
-- Press `T` to switch to test mode which allows you have enough time and bullets.
+- Press `T` to switch to test mode which allows you have enough time, HP and bullets.
 Press `T` again to switch back to normal mode.

 ### 2.2 Objects in the game
 - ![Bat](Assets/Textures/kenney_pixel-platformer/Characters/character_0025.png): This is a flying monster.
 It will fly up and down.
 The character cannot touch the monster.
 Otherwise the player' HP will be decreased by 1.